skolnikskolnik/Sonits/README.md

 3. Added series of pop up questions and redirects for invalid responses

-Now to generate a password for the user
+## Creating a password in javascript

 4. Made a function to make random letters (started with all lower case) Adopted function from: https://www.geeksforgeeks.org/generate-random-alpha-numeric-string-in-javascript/